cookejames/cdk-kubernetes-haproxy-example/README.md

 # HA Proxy on AWS Stack

+## Overview
+This is an example of how to define some simple infrastructure in AWS to support haproxy served on kubernetes.

+A CDK stack compromising of a VPC, Elastic Container Repository and Elastic Kubernetes Service are described in `/bin` and `/lib`.

+Kubernetes deployment and service definitions are in `/kubernetes`.

+A docker image for haproxy is available in `/docker`.

 ## Out of scope
 * Monitoring of EKS (use cloudwatch alarms as a starting point)
     * More advanced monitoring solutions are available eg datadog, grafana etc